We have located you in the region.Navigate to the view diary button to switch to a diary at this location.

 You can change directories at any time by clicking on the Choose a Regionbutton

 Carcoar is the third oldest town west of the Blue Mountains.
 It has been preserved and restored with most of the buildings constructed between 1860 and 1890.
-The oldest existing building is Stoke Stable which was built in 1849 by convict labour and now houses a museum.
+The oldest existing building is Stoke Stable built-in 1849 by convict labour and now houses a museum.
 Walking is the best way to see Carcoar and the village is just the right size to explore on foot.
-Carcoar has a number of historic buildings which are worth a look.
+Carcoar has several historic buildings which are worth a look.
 The Belubula River flows through the town.
-Well known events such as the annual Carcoar Running Cup Festival held every November, Carcoar Gardening Expo in April and Australia Day Street festival with bushranger re-enactments , live music, food vans and horse and cart rides.
+Well known events such as the annual Carcoar Running Cup Festival held every November, Carcoar Gardening Expo in April and Australia Day Street festival with re-enactments, live music, food vans and horse and cart rides.